August-Schleich/Flask_Blog_Template/README.md

 # Flask_Blog_Template
 This is a open source streamlined blogging website template.
 Built with Flask, Flask-Bootstrap and an SQL Database.
 It can be used to quickly put up a personel blogging platform or personel website.

-A bootstrap template was used for the initial design and a flask backend was added to integrate a database, authentication and article creation functionality.
+A bootstrap template was used for the initial design and a Flask backend was added to integrate a database, authentication and article creation functionality.

 <h3>Setup Instructions</h3>